healthlytix/hytx-sdk-js/README.md

 ## Usage and Getting Started

-You can find a getting started guide at:
+You can find the RESTful API documenation here:

 https://developer.healthlytix.com

+More documenation for SDK coming soon...

 ### In Node.js